Using DPUs Hands-on Lab with the NVIDIA BlueField-2 DPU and VMware vSphere Demo

 As we can see, the switch now has BlueField capabilities.

 Something that NVIDIA does not have in its demo, but is a big differentiation point, is that VMware is building a BlueField-specific integration into its environment to make this all work.
-While Project Monterey was announced with Intel DPU support, and there are many other DPU vendors out there, VMware only has integrations for NVIDIA and AMD DPUs at this point.
+While VMware initially announced Intel DPU support, and there are many other DPU vendors out there, VMware only has integrations for NVIDIA and AMD DPUs at this point.

 The next step is going to VMware NSX.
 DPUs in many ways make the NSX vision of managing networking off of the network switch more of a reality.